Caring for my teeth

 How do l keep my teeth and gums healthy?

 Instead of facing severe cavity and pain, It is easy to keep your mouth clean and healthy.
-A simple routine of brushing with a fluoride toothpaste and flossing is the first step.
+A simple routine of brushing with fluoride toothpaste and flossing is the first step.
 Good eating habits, avoiding sugary food and drinks less can be helpful.
 And the most important is a regular dental check-up, that can help prevent most dental problems.

 Although most people brush twice a day they do not clean the edges of their teeth carefully. and some people don’t consider to get a regular preventive dental check-up.
 Small changes in our daily routine can make a big difference in the long run.